42-mediterranean-red-snapper_westmountmag

 • 1 tbsp coconut oil

-Cut cauliflower and discard the stem, rinse and pat dry.
+Cut the cauliflower, discard the stem, rinse, and pat dry.

-Use a hand grater to finely grate the cauliflower.
+Use a hand grater to grate the cauliflower finely.

 Squeeze out the liquid with your hands.